vsunkara23/Real_Estate_Leads_Scraper/README.md

 3) Thousands of leads within minutes.

 ### Program Specifics:
-1) For a user-define city on the terminal, scraped construction project name and company name from this url https://www.commonfloor.com/project-search?city=
+1) User defines city on the terminal.
+All possible matches of ongoing construction projects are scraped from the following website: https://www.commonfloor.com/project-search?city=(user-defined-string).

+2) Filtered by only matches with information such as company name and address.

-2) Developed application with Google Places API to get contact information
+2) Utilized Google Places API to get additional leads information such as company website and phone number.

+3) Wrote leads data collected from website and API to CSV file.

 ___Required Information Criteria For High Quality-Leads:___